 Since Greens Peak is the northern point of our diamond, one naturally climbs its south side.
 Not so for the others as approaching them from the north is possible.
-In all cases, the south slope is still the best route up, because negotiating a way through the dense and fallen timber on the north is difficult and time consuming and lacks the wonderful distant views that are the main reason for doing this at all.
+In all cases, the south slope is still the best route up because negotiating away through the dense, and fallen timber on the north is difficult and time-consuming and lacks the wonderful distant views that are the main reason for doing this at all.

-West knoll (9,910 ft.) overlooks a couple earthen tanks that attract elk and deer when the area is not overrun by cattle.
-From five hundred feet above, the surrounding plain appears as blank and two dimensional as the surface of a lake, and small groves and lesser and larger knolls stand out against it in such contrast that the term "sky island" comes to mind, whether appropriate or not.
+West knoll (9,910 ft.) overlooks a couple of earthen tanks that attract elk and deer when the area is not overrun by cattle.
+From five hundred feet above, the surrounding plain appears as blank and two-dimensional as the surface of a lake, and small groves and lesser and larger knolls stand out against it in such contrast that the term "sky island" comes to mind, whether appropriate or not.
 South knoll (9,913) looks down on Highway 260 and south toward Big Cienega Mountain and Sunrise.
-At its top are a couple primitive tables and a water catchment for wildlife.
+At its top are a couple of primitive tables and a water catchment for wildlife.
 East knoll (9,947 ft.) provides great views east into Round Valley and southerly toward Antelope Mountain and Escudilla.
 From its peak, marked by a cairn, one can follow a game trail north and west down a wooded ridge to a skidder trail that leads to the base of Greens Peak.

 This area is especially lovely in late summer when monsoon rains have rejuvenated the prairie grasses and in fall when aspens on the north slopes turn.
 FR 117 is kept (sorta) passable in winter for access to the electronics on Greens Peak, so the four knolls route might invite snowshoers.
 I bet it would be gorgeous then, too.